Chokyotager/NotYetAnotherNightshade/README.md

 ## Maintenance
 The current project is maintained by Hilbert Lam and Robbe Pincket.
 Correspondence can be found in the manuscript.
 You can also contact Hilbert / Robbe via email there or (informally) on Discord, using the handles ChocoParrot#8925, Kroppeb#2845 respectively (we're chill people).

+## Reproduction of results in the paper
+Because we used a large variety of datasets (each with different licenses), we are unable to clone these datasets into this repository.
+You can reproduce the results we obtained by downloading the respective datasets, and converting them into latent vectors using NYAN.

+The latent spaces can then be trained and evaluated accordingly using methods from SKLearn or any other applicable machine learning library.

 ## License
 License details can be found in the LICENSE file.